cover.webp

 Need meal inspo?
 Download our free PDF: 50 Soft Foods After Dental Implants

-- Swelling increases after day 3.
+• Swelling that worsens after day 3.

 At Premier Dentistry, your safety always comes first.
 If anything feels off, call us at (503) 667-1184 — we’re here to help you heal with confidence.